-Since joining AEL in 2005, he has led the company to a successful operation that has virtually quadrupled in revenues all the while maintaining a reputation as the best-operated landfill in the State according to the Oklahoma Department of Environmental Quality.
+Since joining AEL in 2005, he has led the company to a successful operation that has virtually quadrupled in revenues.
 His expertise will continue to allow AEL to lead the industry in environmental compliance and be the premier choice of industrial clients for their special waste needs.

 As Operations Manager, Mike Burns’ job includes doing just a little bit of everything here at American Environmental Landfill.
 From running equipment to planting trees, there isn’t a whole lot around here that he doesn’t help with on a daily basis.
 His wealth of knowledge and nearly three decades in the industry are an incredible asset to our organization.
 Furthermore, his experience and dedication have allowed us to keep costs down in an ever-changing market, leading to our success as the number one landfill in the state.

 In fact, the industry is somewhat of a family affair for Mike.
 His grandfather, Forrest Burns, initially permitted what is now our location in 1981.
 From childhood, he spent his days helping out with the family business, working his way up from picking up debris to gaining experience in equipment operation and maintenance.

 Best of all, the tradition of the Burns family at American Environmental Landfill is already well on the way to continuing with the next generation.
 Mike’s two sons are both employed at our Sand Springs location.
 And it isn’t too uncommon to see his wife and daughter lending a helping hand at ATRC.